 When creating a fire recovery plan, start with ways to avoid preventable fires.
 The two most common causes of workplace fires are candles and overloaded electrical outlets.
 Always use surge protectors and multiple outlets.

 Next, your fire insurance needs to be comprehensive.
 Your policy should cover the full value of the (regularly appraised) business, and you should independently insure anything the policy does not cover.
 For example, if you are in an older facility, it may be wise for the rebuilding coverage to meet current codes.
+You may also want to consider CNC fire suppression if it applies to your machine shop.

 Lastly, create a formal disaster recovery plan.
 It should include a risk assessment that summarizes any disasters which may occur and the likelihood of occurrence.
 Create policies and procedures to respond to those disaster events, specifying the responsibilities of all personnel after a disaster.
 Detail contact information for all employees, vendors, and customers, and explore alternative ways of conducting business if the need arises.
 Explicitly state which mission-critical resources to recover.